And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.—Anaïs Nin

 Do you accept insurance?

-I am currently pending approval with CareFirst and will soon be an in-network provider.
-Until then I am an out-of-network provider and do not work directly with any insurance company in-network.
+I’m an out-of-network provider and do not work directly with any insurance company in-network.
 You may be eligible for partial reimbursement depending on your plan.
 For your convenience, I will provide you with a monthly statement to submit for reimbursement.

 What should I ask my insurance company?

-My services may be reimbursable through your plan’s out-of-network mental health benefit.
+My services may be reimbursable through your plan’s out-of-network mental health benefits.
 Prior to beginning treatment, I encourage you to verify your coverage by asking: Does my plan include coverage for out-of-network mental health services?
 How much does my plan cover for an out-of-network provider?
 What is my deductible for out-of-network services and has it been met?
 Do I have a session limit?
 What form(s) do I need for submitting my invoice(s) to receive my out-of-network benefits?

 What if I need to cancel an appointment?